hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * If you don't have an account there already, you can use a google account.
 They wouldn't let me log in using google after getting an account, though.

 [15:30:25](#Pn5TRxx06qbkE_5p60xYZiBIKmRhDFVVKwg7TvJXU3I) <hiiamboris (NOT THIS ONE)>:
-Nah, google way also redirects to the phone phisher page Ì†ΩÌ∏ï
+Nah, google way also redirects to the phone phisher page üòï

 [15:31:23](#__MOsnRsstq7-s9YycRbEElYfVjr1OsFxEDvjrc-VPs) <henrikmk (Henrik Mikael Kristensen)>:
 OK, I'm logged in.
 I can pass along a request and post the code here.